-Robert Krcmarov, Nominee-Director, Toronto, Ontario, Canada
+Robert Krcmarov, Director, Toronto, Ontario, Canada

-Mr. Krcmarov is a geologist and an experienced international mining executive who has held mine site, regional and corporate leadership roles.
-Mr. Krcmarov currently serves as a technical advisor to Barrick Gold Corporation, having previously served as an executive with that company for 13 years, and as Executive Vice President Exploration and Growth since 2016.
-In these various roles, he led exploration teams which have discovered, drilled and delineated multiple value adding orebodies, including several world class greenfield discoveries.
+Mr. Krcmarov is a geologist and an experienced international mining executive.
+Mr. Krcmarov currently serves as a technical advisor to Barrick Gold Corporation, a copper and gold producer, having previously served as an executive with that company for 13 years, and as Executive Vice President Exploration and Growth since 2016.
+He led exploration teams, which have discovered multiple value adding orebodies, including several world-class greenfield discoveries.